 Each of the matters referred to below can prove expensive to litigate.
 This is because the law is so uncertain and is not really designed to address the needs of couples and their offspring in an unmarried relationship.
 Various attempts have been made to secure changes in the law but these have generally been defeated by the public policy position which provides that if people wish to have the protection of the laws which govern marriage, they can get married.

-It is therefore advisable for cohabiting couples to draw up legally binding agreements in the form of trust deeds or cohabitation agreements which record their intentions during their cohabitation and in the event of a separation.
+Therefore, it is advisable for cohabiting couples to draw up legally binding agreements in the form of trust deeds or cohabitation agreements that record their intentions during their cohabitation and in the event of a separation.
 Where parties have failed to enter into such agreements, they should enter into separation agreements in the event of a breakdown in the relationship so that their intentions are clear.
 This can avoid a lot of expensive litigation.

 Cohabiting couples do not have any entitlement to make claims on the pension of their partner.
-In the event of a death they may be able to satisfy the pension Trustees that they have some entitlement under the pension as a dependant or family member but they will not be entitled to a widow or widower’s payment.
+In the event of a death, they may be able to satisfy the pension Trustees that they have some entitlement under the pension as a dependant or family member but they will not be entitled to a widow or widower’s payment.
 Recognition of their claim will be entirely at the discretion of the pension trustees.
-The courts have no role in this matter and it is not possible for cohabitees to make an application to the court requiring receipt of share in a pension which is not in payment.
+The courts have no role in this matter and cohabitees can't make an application to the court requiring receipt of share in a pension that is not in payment.

 It is not usually possible to prevent a sale of a jointly owned property although it is not unusual to find that one owner refuses to sell and it is then necessary for the other owner to apply to the court for an order for sale.
 This is an expensive and laborious process but is sometimes the only option available in the face of an intransigent joint owner.